Map of described sinkholes

 - Dashiwei tiankeng - Guangxi, China.
 Enormous tiankeng, up to 613 metres deep, 600x420 metres across.

 - Garden of Eden - Sarawak, Malaysia.
-This is not true sinkhole but giant collapse doline, opened to south-east, but from other three sides surrounded with 100 - 300 m high vertical walls.
+Possible world's largest sinkhole which from three sides is surrounded with 150 - 300 m high vertical walls.
 This is former giant cave chamber with two giant caves (Deer Cave and Green Cave) still continuing in both sides of Garden of Eden.
-Volume - 150 million m³, size 1,200 x 800 m.
+Volume - 150 million m³, size 1,200 x 1,000 m.

 - Haolong tiankeng - Guangxi, China.
 One of the largest sinkholes of the world by volume, with degraded walls.
 Depth up to 509 m, width up to 800 m.
 Volume 110 million m³.